Enter password to view case study

 While sales demos worked, users struggled alone.
 They couldn't find location analysis even after months of use, filters were buried behind popovers with no visibility of what was applied, and the site info panel required multiple clicks just to see basic property data.
 Without clear navigation or trust signals, users abandoned the platform or defaulted to spreadsheets to validate decisions.
 In a high-stakes property market, this hesitation meant lost deals and churn.

-Dense left navigation with unclear priorities • Data-heavy panels without visual hierarchy • Map layers buried in nested menus • No clear entry point for new users
+Almost every user started with the same question: 'where do I start?'" • Data-heavy panels without visual hierarchy • Map layers buried in nested menus • No clear entry point for new users

 Why redesigning this was risky

 N!mbus was already making money.
 It had 5,000 paying users.
 Which meant every design decision could cost us revenue.
 Change too much, existing users churn.
 Change too little, new users bounce.
-And I had to figure this out with barely any research budget and requirements that kept shifting.
+And I had to figure this out with limited formal research - so I designed around behavioural signals and support ticket patterns instead.

 Engineering wanted to ship incrementally.
-Sales wanted everything at once for demos.
-I couldn't give both what they wanted, so I built high-fidelity prototypes that sales could demo while engineering worked at their own pace.
-Sales got clickable designs to show prospects.
-Engineering kept quality without rushing.
-The prototypes closed deals—contributing to the 56% ARPU increase—before a single line of code shipped.
+Sales wanted everything at once.
+I couldn't give both what they wanted, so I built high-fidelity prototypes — sales could demo while engineering worked at their own pace.
+The sales director credits this as a factor in the 56% ARPU increase that followed.

 Confidence - not features - was blocking decision-making